What do you like most about what you do?

 Reproductive Medicine is one of the promising and positive direction.
-Every woman is given opportunity to be happy and carry out heartfelt to be a mother.
-What could be greater happiness than this.
+Every woman is given the opportunity to be happy and carry out heartfelt to be a mother.
+What could be a greater happiness than this?

-- IVF is the greatest achievement of the 21st century on medicine.
-Consequently I think that the whole reproduction revolves around it.
-This assistive technology have given many couples a chance to have a child.
+IVF is the greatest achievement of the 21st century on medicine.
+Consequently, I think that the whole reproduction revolves around it.
+This assistive technology has given many couples a chance to have a child.
 I believe there are many new discoveries are ahead in this direction of Reproductive Medicine.
 PGD (preimplantation genetic diagnosis) gives us the opportunity to prevent many congenital and genetic diseases.
 Even genetic engineering, which is at the research level, will not only prevent diseases but also cure it.

-- I graduated from Tbilisi State Medical University residency program in OB/GYN and Reproductive Medicine.
+I graduated from the Tbilisi State Medical University residency program in OB/GYN and Reproductive Medicine.
 In parallel, I was doing internships in different countries: Israel, France.

 Unfortunately, we can’t stop the biological clock!
 One must have hope and everything will end in success.